dylanhayes/dylanhayes.github.io/_posts/2020-08-14-Speaking-Virtually.md

 ![HUE are you](../../images/2020-08-14/huecamera.jpg)

 In both cases the solution was to bring in video from an additional camera.
 Teachers use similar setups to show paper documents in classroom settings.
 I found that if I setup a Hue HD camera, which has a flexible gooseneck, I could place a laptop on my desk and angle the camera to show the laptop and it&#39;s screen to allow me to demonstrate the steps to use a Yubikey and show DRM documents without the pesky DRM doing it&#39;s job.
 Better yet, I could setup an additional scene in OBS which featured the extra camera full screen and my regular camera in a small window in the bottom, so the audience could see me and what I was talking about.

 ![Second camera](../../images/2020-08-14/secondcamera.png)

+At this point take a moment to appreciate how far this technology has democratised what would have once required a building full of people and equipment: We can now broadcast from a desktop studio built from consumer level products.

 **Going further**